Anasbash/Recipe-Page-Main/README.md

 # Recipe-Page-Main
-A recipe page from from Fronted Mentor for training
+A recipe page from Fronted Mentor for training